Create a high quality invoice now!Make an Invoice Now

-A subcontractor invoice is a form used by contractors to pay subcontractors for their services.
-If a subcontractor earns over $600, the contractor must obtain an IRS Form W-9 from the subcontractor to file an IRS Form 1099-MISC.
+A subcontractor invoice is a form used for contractors to pay subcontractors for their services after a job is complete.
+This invoice also serves a double purpose by keeping an accurate account of all items and services completed by the subcontractor.
+If a subcontractor earns over $600 dollars, the contractor must file an IRS Form 1099-MISC when paying the invoice.

 Table of Contents

-A subcontractor is an individual or company hired by another company (usually a general contractor) to complete a job or a side job.
+A subcontractor is an individual or company hired by another company (the general contractor) to complete a job or a side job.
 Because hiring employees can be painstaking and more expensive, it’s much easier for a general contractor to hire another individual or company to do the work as a subcontractor.
-This mitigates expenses and risks and allows both the contractor and subcontractor the potential to earn more on the project.
+This mitigates expenses, risk, and allows both the contractor and subcontractor to make more money on the project.

-A subcontractor agreement is the backbone of the relationship between both parties, the subcontractor and the contractor.
+A subcontractor agreement is the backbone to the relationship between both parties, the subcontractor and the contractor.
 The agreement prevents any disputes from arising because it lists every detail about the job and the services each party brings to the table.
-Within the agreement, the subcontractor will state how much each service costs, including labor.
-The contractor, in return, can use the subcontractor agreement as a reference when allocating work to the project.
+Within the agreement, the subcontractor will state how much each one of their services costs, including labor.
+The contractor in return can use the subcontractor agreement as a reference when allocating work to the project.